astroumd/lmtoy/docs/pipeline.md

 would show some basic info in "rc" format, which both python and bash can read.
 It does not need a database, but you have to know the obsnum.

+Another option is

+       $ data_lmt_last

 The pipeline will reduce the data in $WORK_LMT and create a directory tree starting with **$ProjectId/$obsnum**.
 If $WORK_LMT is not set, it will be interpreted as the current directory, but this is not recommended in LMTOY.
 Normally a web browser has been configured to look at the $WORK_LMT directory, with or without some authentication.
+(check this, currently unset $WORK_LMT probably fails)

 ## SLpipeline.sh

-Starting with the 2021-S1 season we have been using the **SLpipeline.sh** script.
-As mentioned before, the
-intent is that the script only needs an **obsnum**, and will figure out which instrument is used, and run the reduction via the instrument specific reduction pipeline.
+Starting in 2021 we have been using the **SLpipeline.sh** script to reduce all SLR data.
+As mentioned before, the intent is that the script only needs an **obsnum**, and will figure out which instrument is used, and run the reduction via the instrument specific reduction pipeline.

 There will also be optional *PI pipeline Parameters* (PIPLs), which are under discussion, but we will assume they are a series of *keyword=value* pairs.
+Word of caution: it does not check for spelling, so **pix-list=-0,5** would not work, and will not return a warning.

 ### Sequoia  (SEQ)